SengerM/progressreporting/README.md

 		if 4444 < k < 5555:
 			reporter.report() # This will force a report to Telegram.
 Of course reporting in each loop will make it considerably slower so this is not recommended.
 ```
+Note that it is always recomended to use the ```update``` method.

 ## Error handling

 The ```TelegramProgressReporter``` raises no errors at all.
-Consider, for example, that you started yesterday a loop that will last until tomorrow, and today you lost the internet connection for 10 minutes.
+Consider, for example, that you started yesterday a loop that will last until tomorrow, and today you lost the internet connection for 10 minutes and the updates cannot be sent to your Telegram bot.
 You don't want the program to crash because of this stupidity.
-Luckily, you don't have to worry because the only thing that ```TelegramProgressReporter``` will do is to display a warning, but the program will continue running.
+You don't have to worry because the only thing that ```TelegramProgressReporter``` will do is to display a warning, but the program will continue to run.
 When the connection is restored so it will the reporting.

 ## Creating a bot